DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-9-ect-teaching-challenge.md

 When engineering a high success rate for pupils, Ms Sterling must be careful not to remove challenge altogether.
 Setting pupils up for success in unchallenging tasks does not build motivation and can embed low expectations if pupils interpret this as low teacher expectations (Coe et al., 2014).
 Instead, Ms Sterling should ensure she provides enough scaffolding for pupils to be successful and withdraw the scaffolding as pupils get better at a task (Rosenshine, 2012).
 She can also explain why she is withdrawing scaffolding.

-Pupil success at a task is an indication that they have successfully learnt lesson content, but not a sure sign – ‘learning’ and ‘performance’ are different.
+Pupil success at a task is an indication that they have successfully learnt lesson content, but not a sure sign – 'learning' and 'performance' are different.

 ### Key takeaways